 Master of Maritime Business Administration and Logistics in Maritime Business Administration and Logistics

-The Master of Maritime Business Administration and Logistics is a professional graduate management degree offered on the Galveston Campus that helps the student develop an integrated understanding of the centrality of ports and interconnected transportation systems to the international and domestic commerce of the United States and to the general global trading system.
+The Master of Maritime Business Administration and Logistics is a professional graduate management degree offered on the Galveston Campus.
 Coursework in international trade, economics, finance, marketing, management, logistics, port and shipping management will prepare graduates for senior management positions in a wide variety of industries associated with logistics and, most specifically, waterborne commerce.
-The program's ultimate goal is to prepare professionals to develop and support the Blue Economy.
-For more information on the TAMUG Strategic Plan, please visit the Galveston Campus Strategic Plan webpage.
+The program's ultimate goal is to prepare professionals to develop and support maritime business.

 The graduate program in Maritime Business Administration and Logistics will attract dynamic and forward-looking students who understand the implications of expanding regional and international trade.
 Some students will want to complete the thesis option, which requires the preparation of a graduate thesis involving original research.
 This is strongly recommended for students who intend to continue their education at the doctoral level.
 The non-thesis option does not preclude future work toward a doctorate but is most appropriate for students who see this graduate program as their final professional degree.
 Thesis students will be supervised by a graduate advisory committee that is responsible for the development of their final degree plan.

 Graduate programs in business typically are delivered by both full-time and part-time/adjunct faculty who are active researchers and practitioners in their fields.
-Proximity to the Houston-Galveston port complex allows ready access to extremely well qualified faculty, to research opportunities, and to challenging and exciting professional career opportunities following graduation.
+Proximity to the Houston-Galveston port complex allows ready access to extremely well-qualified faculty, to research opportunities, and to challenging and exciting professional career opportunities following graduation.
 The website for the Department of Maritime Business Administration provides biographical summaries of all faculty who teach in this program and their research interests.

 This program is also approved for delivery via asynchronous distance education technology.